 The ASTM D6344 standard is one of the most widespread impact testing methods for measuring the protective capacity of packaging.
-In this article we will analyze what this standard proposes, its importance and we will look at other standards associated with impact testing.
+In this article, we will analyze what this standard proposes, and its importance and we will look at other standards associated with impact testing.

 ASTM D6344: definition and significance

 The ASTM D6344 test method offers detailed procedures and essential equipment for assessing the packaging’s effectiveness in safeguarding the enclosed products against low-level concentrated impacts that commonly occur during the handling and transportation of goods.
 By following these procedures, businesses can ensure the reliability and protection of their packaged products throughout the supply chain.

 ASTM D6344 also allows the evaluation of whether there is sufficient clearance or support or both between the package wall and its contents to determine the resistance of the package to external impacts.
 These impacts can be produced by the displacement of an adjacent load hitting another load inside the vehicle or accidental impacts during the loading and unloading of goods.

 This impact testing method is particularly suitable for thin corrugated corrugated or lighter-grade packaging, and packaging wrapped in plastic solutions, such as stretch film.
 For a more realistic simulation, the ASTM D6344 standard recommends that the sample used for testing should include the actual products that will be transported in the real-world environment.
 This approach ensures that the impact testing accurately represents the conditions and challenges that the packaging and products will encounter during transportation.

 Scope of ASTM D6344